samsamkim/block_explorer/README.md

 ### Data Scalability
 For extremely high-volume scenarios (millions/billions of transactions), we might want to consider:
-- Indexing on common filter keys if we decide on adding filtering
+- Indexing on common filter keys if we decide to add filtering
 - Archiving old data to reduce query load
 - Partitioning or sharding if it gets to billions of records
 - Caching and queuing background jobs if necessary by Redis

 ### Security and Auth
 Currently, the API key is loaded from an environment variable.
 In a production setting, we should probably use a credential management solution like Rails credentials and secure the /near/transactions endpoint behind authentication if needed